STRATEGY

 WHY HAVE A STRATEGIC PLAN?

-The vast majority of SME owners do not follow a strategic plan; most say they did have a plan originally, while others say they have the plan ‘in their head’.
+The vast majority of SME owners do not follow a strategic plan; many say they did have a plan originally, while others say they have the plan ‘in their head’.
 Regardless, very few can articulate their strategy.
 Businesses without a strategy do not realise, or comprehend, that they will not reach their goals and are likely to be amongst those that do not survive.
-Of 294,210 business that started in 2010-/11, only 147 100 remain today (ABS).
-Of that, small businesses employing less than 19 people, accounted for 60% and medium businesses employing 20-199 people accounted for 25%.
-Approximately 55% of businesses who failed did not have a strategic plan (MGI business survey 2013, RMT Prof. Smyrnios).
-A Feb 2019 ABS small business update -between June 2014 and June 2018 – show a failure rate of approximately 38%.
+Here are the sobering facts – Of 294,210 business that started in 2010-/11, only 147 100 remained in 2015 (ABS).
+This survival rate is still preveland today.
+20% of new businessness fail in their first year, and 60% of all businesses will fail within their first 4 years.
+(ABS 2025 update).
+77% of businesses admitted to not having a business plan, and alarmingly, 86% had no marketing plan (DBM Consultants, 2025).

 Owners and business leaders concede it is due to: